byesfi/order-express/README.md

 ex``` mvn clean install && java -jar boot/target/boot-0.0.1-SNAPSHOT.jar ```

-This will up the SpringBoot MyStore project.
+This will up the SpringBoot MyStore project in port 8080

-To see the endpoints that offer this service, access the following url that offers the swagger specification
+To see the endpoints swagger specification access to the following url: http://localhost:8080/swagger-ui/

-http://localhost:8080/swagger-ui/

 To access to h2 database: